Connecting Libraries to Employment with Workforce Literacy

 Should you wish to adapt tools that would mirror this website, Jason strongly proposed that you continue to update and check links, resources and research – and don't be seen as behind the curve, keeping in mind that an emphasis should be kept primarily local to your community with available state information as well.
 And, when possible, maintain collaborative relationships with area technical colleges who have internal knowledge of non-posted job openings with adjacent corporations who may require specific training to fill positions.

-Jason also encourages libraries and their staff to take a look at resources on their site geared toward librarians.
+Jason also encourages libraries and their staff to take a look at resources on their site (see right rail) geared toward librarians.
 Though some documents speak specifically toward residents and employment within the state of South Carolina, there are helpful links to computer course curricula and downloadable documents to assist patrons.

 So, in a nutshell, what are the key pieces of advice Jason offers?
 First, know your benefits and think about who you are going to help.
 Don't focus on 'the why'.
 Take a place at the table and remember you are all about providing information.
 Next, "when you are the expert on your collection, you are going to be one of the most powerful tools in the room," he noted.
 And he went on to say "you should always know the breadth and depth of your collection.
 It will help you help your users the most.
 They will be able to say this is a person who has been helpful to me; this person is an authority and this is definitely a resource I can use!"

-Jason invites you to contact him at the SC State Library either via phone 803.734.8576, email, or LinkedIn.
-View more resources as well as the complete webinar recording on our archive page.
+View more resources as well as the complete webinar recording on the event page.